-Integration with state-level schemes and policies can further support the scale-up weeding.
 Support innovation in affordable and women-friendly technology implements needed for organic cultivation and manure production.

-Women in organic farming face additional workload, especially for per cent of surveyed CSOs are active in organic farming in 25 states.
+Organic farming is the most prevalent SAP being promoted by CSOs.
+Sixty-three per cent of surveyed CSOs are active in organic farming in 25 states.
 Leverage their presence to scale-up the practice.